 When looking for the health insurance plan that’ll best support your child, it’s important to remember that kids generally require more care.
 Whether for regular check-ups and immunizations, pesky daycare colds or surprise high fevers, children see the doctor more than healthy adults.
 That means you need the kind of health insurance plan that will support frequent health care provider visits at a cost your family can manage.

-Fortunately, there are many health insurance options that can help meet those needs.
+Fortunately, there are many health insurance options that can help meet your little one’s needs.
 Often, parents will go for a family plan that covers all members of a household, including young children as dependents.
 These can be provided through an employer or bought independently from the health insurance marketplace or a private insurance provider.

 A private health insurance plan is one you can buy directly from a health insurance company.
 Private health insurance plans, like those offered by HealthPartners, provide a range of coverage options, so you can choose your health insurance based on you and your child’s needs.